Jollywatt/typst-fletcher/src/shapes.typ

 	)
 }

+/// An pentagonal node shape, like a house.
+///
+/// #diagram(
+/// 	node-stroke: eastern,
+/// 	node-fill: eastern.lighten(90%),
+/// 	node((0,0), `house`, shape: fletcher.shapes.house)
+/// )
+///
+/// - node (dictionary): A node dictionary, containing:
+///   - `size`
+/// - extrude (length): The extrude length.
+/// - angle (angle): The slant of the roof.
+Set to `0deg` for a rectangle, and
+///   to `90deg` for a document stretching past Pluto.
 #let house(node, extrude, angle: 10deg) = {
 	let (w, h) = node.size
 	let (x, y) = (w/2 + extrude, h/2 + extrude)